serokell/ton-paychan/doc/Payment-channel.md

 channel contract is preconfigured and deployed to the blockchain network (this can be done either by Alice, or bob, or someone else).

-The contract starts in the “initialising” state, which means that it is waiting for initial commitments from both parties.
+The contract starts in the “waiting” state, which means that it is waiting for initial commitments from both parties.
 Alice and Bob each have to send to the contract the amount of tokens equal to their share, plus and extra amount that will be locked in order to be used as a fine payment in case of